bquast/PM-Replication/README.md

 implementation of new methods in both qualitative and quantitative research.
 Personally designed methods can be packaged and made publicly available.
-This had lead to a large rise in the number of algorithms being available, often written by the authors themselves.
+This had lead to a large rise in the number of algorithms being available, often written by the authors of the methods themselves.
 However, non-commericial methods through which these software packages are distributed, combined with the vast number of them, can make it a somewhat daunting task determine the right software.

-Replications generally concern published and peer-reviewed articles,
+Replications generally concern published and peer-reviewed articles, which means that the methods employed are proven to work and have also undergone some review by the original author as well the reviewers.
+This becomes especially useful when - as in most research - a combination of different methods is required.

+For instance, when replicating the paper **Exploring temporal relationships between scientific and technical fronts: a case of biotechnology field** by Huang et al. (2014), the following packages will be used:

+-   iGraph (social networks)
+-   tm (text mining)
+-   RWeka (machine learning)

+and their interactions.

 -   textual analysis
 -   computational simulations
--   data availability -\> bring home, make data available
+-   data availability + bring home, make data available

 References
 ----------